berzerk0/GitPage/FirstCTF_1of2_InfoAndSetup.md

 We are going to run the 64 bit version of Kali.

 A lighter, 32-bit version, is available, and may work for our purposes.
 However, I have not tested it for this purpose.

 Download the Kali OVA file - this can be done directly or via torrent.

 Make sure you download the VirtualBox version of the image, not the VMWare version.

 [__https://www.offensive-security.com/kali-linux-vmware-virtualbox-image-download/__](https://www.offensive-security.com/kali-linux-vmware-virtualbox-image-download/)

 ![AA](https://i.imgur.com/NOdyFBG.png)

-Download the file from the above link, Torrent is likely fastest.
+Download the file from the above link.
+Torrent is likely fastest.

 Once VirtualBox is installed and the torrent is complete, run the downloaded .OVA file